American Academy of Neurological Surgery

 Section 1—There shall be an Executive Committee composed of eight members; the six Officers, the immediate Past-President and one member-at-large appointed by the President.
 It shall be the duty of the Executive Committee to conduct the affairs of the Academy as provided for in this Constitution & Bylaws and to have charge of the policies and activities of the Academy between annual meetings of the membership.

-Section 2—Each year the President shall appoint a Nominating Committee, composed of three members, who shall present to the membership a slate of nominations for officers to be elected during the annual meeting.
+Section 2—Each year the President shall appoint a Nominating Committee, composed of three members (The past President, the President and the President-elect) who shall present to the membership a slate of nominations for officers to be elected during the annual meeting.

 Section 3—Each year the President shall appoint an Auditing Committee, composed of three members, who shall review with the Treasurer the financial records of the Academy and report to the membership during the annual meeting.

-Section 5—There shall be a Program Committee composed of three members, one member appointed each year by the President for a three year term, with the senior member serving as Chairman.
+Section 5—There shall be a Program Committee composed of three members, one member appointed each year by the President for a three-year term, with the senior member serving as Chairperson.

-Section 6—There shall be an Academy Award Committee composed of three members, one member selected each year by the President for a three year term, with the senior member serving as Chairman.
+Section 6—There shall be an Academy Award Committee composed of three members, one member selected each year by the President for a three-year term, with the senior member serving as Chairperson.

 Section 7—There shall be an annual Round Robin journal consisting of confidential contributions by members of the Academy.
-The Round Robin journal shall be administered by a Round Robin Committee whose duty it shall be to annually solicit contributions from the membership and to publish and distribute this journal to the membership in advance of the annual meeting.
-Each year, at the time of the annual meeting, the Executive Committee shall appoint a Chairman and members of the Round Robin Committee for the subsequent year.
+The Round Robin journal shall be administered by a Round Robin Chairperson whose duty it shall be to annually solicit contributions from the membership and to publish and distribute this journal to the membership in advance of the annual meeting.
+Each year, at the time of the annual meeting, the President shall appoint a Chairperson for the subsequent year.

 Meetings of the Academy